SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 False Negative: The validation results that the packets with spoofed source IP addresses are considered valid due to inaccurate SAV rules.
 False negative may induce improper permit problems if routers accept the "valid" packets.

-# Intra-domain SAVNET Architecture {#sec-arch}
+# Intra-domain SAVNET Architecture Overview {#sec-arch-overview}

-## Overview {#sec-arch-overview}
+This document presents an intra-domain SAVNET architecture that matches the five requirements proposed in {{I-D.ietf-savnet-intra-domain-problem-statement}}:

+- For accurate validation, intra-domain SAVNET architecture proposes the SAV-specific information and introduces how to combine this information with local routing information to generate accurate SAV rules.

+- For automatic update, intra-domain SAVNET architecture allows routers to automatically communicate SAV-specific information between each other and then generate/update SAV rules automatically.

+- For working in incremental/partial deployment, intra-domain SAVNET architecture requires routers to use both local routing information and received SAV-specific information to aviod improper block problems in incremental/partial deployment scenarios.
+It also provides practical recommendations for incremental/partial deployment in {{sec-incre}}.

+- For fast convergence, intra-domain SAVNET architecture provides convergence considerations for designing future intra-domain SAV mechanisms in {{sec-converge}}.

-{{fig-arch}} shows the proposed architecture for intra-domain SAV as defined in {{I-D.ietf-savnet-intra-domain-problem-statement}}.
+- For necessary security guarantee, intra-domain SAVNET architecture provides security considerations for designing future intra-domain SAV mechanisms in {{sec-security}.

+{{fig-arch}} shows the intra-domain SAVNET architecture.
 In the architecture, there is a communication channel connecting two entities, i.e., Source Entity and Validation Entity:

 - Source Entity sends SAV-specific information to Validation Entity.
-It can be an edge router (i.e., the router connected to intra-domain subnets) in the intra-domain network for obtaining the SAV-specific information about subnets.
+In the intra-domain network, it can be an edge router (i.e., the router connected to intra-domain subnets) that can obtain the SAV-specific information about intra-domain subnets.

-- Validation Entity receives the SAV-specific information, processes the information, generates SAV rules, and conducts SAV.
-It can be either an edge router or a border router (i.e., the router connected to other ASes) in the intra-domain network for validating any packets entering the network.
+- Validation Entity receives and processes the SAV-specific information from Source Entity, generates SAV rules, and conducts SAV.
+In the intra-domain network, it can be either an edge router or a border router (i.e., the router connected to other ASes) that can perform SAV on inbound or outbound packets.

 A router can be an edge router, a border router, both an edge router and a border router, or other router (i.e., neither an edge router nor a border router).
 An edge router can act as a Source Entity to send its SAV-specific information to other routers, and it can also act as a Validation Entity to receive SAV-specific information from other routers at the same time.